Kurzweil Music Systems: K2xxx synthesizers

-In July 2021 Kurzweil announced worldwide that a new flagship will be available soon.
-This will be the K2700 which sets new standards and make this Professional Workstation Synth the most powerful device available at the moment.
+In July 2021 Kurzweil announced a new K2700 flagship workstation.
+It was released in late 2021 in a 88-key graded-hammer weighted keyboard version.
+Although marketed as a new product line, the K2700 largely extends the synthesis engine and display and control layout of the Forte and PC-series performance keyboards.
+While it retains backward compatibility with the earlier K-series and PC-series patches, some of those sound different since certain features of the earlier K-series work differently and the effect processor layout is different.

 PCx Series

 In the mid 90s, Kurzweil introduced the PC88 keyboard, which was advertised more as a MIDI controller.
 It was good for this purpose because it had 88 fully weighted keys and the ability to set four zones for controlling different instruments.
 It was also a bit smaller so it was more portable than the K series instruments.
 The instrument itself had 64 internal sound patches and the ability to combine them together with different effects.
 It was common for performers to use this instrument in combination with a rack mount K series synth.
 The PC88MX included a General MIDI soundboard with additional high-quality sounds taken from the K2xxx series.
 Unlike the K2xxx series, the PCx series did not include floppy disk nor SCSI expansion, although sounds could be edited and new sounds created.
 Another distinguishing feature of the PCx series was the lack of an onboard sequencer.

 In the 2000s, Kurzweil introduced the PC2 Series of keyboards that contained the famed Triple Strike Piano and used a V.A.S.T. synthesis engine similar to the K2xxx series, and later introduced the PC1 Series, which was a slightly cut down version of the PC2, losing only the KB3 organ mode, and some inputs and outputs.

 In Spring 2008, Kurzweil launched the PC3 Performance Controller, which has next generation V.A.S.T. synthesis technology derived from the K2xxx series but vastly improved with new features, new algorithms, virtual analog synthesis, sequencer, powerful effects processor based on Kurzweil KSP8 unit, and overall better sounds than previous Kurzweil synths.

-In January 2010, Kurzweil unveiled PC3K series of keyboards, which adds the ability to load K2xxx-series samples and programs (with limitations).
+In 2011, Kurzweil released the PC3K series of keyboards, which added the ability to load K2xxx-series samples and programs (with limitations).
 It includes sample-playback capability and 128 Mbytes of flash memory storage for user samples.